Benefits of Proper Inventory Management for your Financial Statements

 Depending on your chosen method, having that inventory footnote will give you and the other readers of your financial statement a clear and more realistic picture of your net income and income tax payments.
 In a nutshell, your choice affects the number of current assets and your gross profit statements.

-It is also interesting to note that small businesses prefer the LIFO method, because during periods of growth, it yields lower income and income tax payments that could enhance an SME cash flow.
+It is also interesting to note that small businesses prefer the LIFO method because during periods of growth, it yields lower income and income tax payments that could enhance an SME cash flow.

 It can lead you to accurate valuation of assets

 On financial statements, an inventory is listed as a current asset and your valuation of inventory determines the total current asset, total asset balances, and the actual inventory itself.
 Another inventory management advantage unfolds when you gather all these goods and materials for selling.
-When sold, it increases the COGS which, in turn, is shown as a considerable expense on your statement.
+When sold, it increases the COGS which, in turn, is shown as a considerable expense in your statement.

 Inventory errors are minimized